Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Private drug rehabs adopt these guidelines and provide counselling and psychotherapy using proven talking therapy techniques that formulate a trusting alliance with each patient.

-For patients that find expressing themselves through talking difficult, private rehabs also offer other mediums of communication that enable patients to express their feelings safely – such as art or music therapy.
+For patients who find expressing themselves through talking difficult, private rehabs also offer other mediums of communication that enable patients to express their feelings safely – such as art or music therapy.

 As with treatment for any substance addiction, opioid addiction treatment needs to be flexible so that each patient has their treatment needs met.
 It is a well-known fact that these needs are met better by the private rehab sector than in the NHS healthcare system.